M/V Rio Amazonas

 Sailing out of Iquitos or Nauta there are wonderful biodiverse areas for various field schools.

+With special research permits from the Peruvian government, the M/V Rio Amazonas can take research teams and school groups to the Pacaya Samiria National Reserve.
+You can participate in ongoing research programs in the remote wilderness of the Rio Samiria.
+It is an area rich in wildlife, even including spottings of Harpy Eagles.
+Basing the ship out of Nauta, we can reach the research area within a couple days.
 You may read more about the Pacaya Samiria Reserve below.
 In the Reserve, you would help with ongoing research programs coordinated by FundAmazonia and divided into teams for a variety of fieldwork experiences, often conducting wildlife surveys.
 FundAmazonia's mission is research into issues related to conservation, ecology, use natural resources, sustainable development, protected areas, forest management, historic and cultural integrity, management of hunting and fishing, community-based conservation, training through undergraduate and postgraduate programs, field courses, workshops and the environmental education of a wide audience in general.
 Since 2005, FundAmazonia has been operating in the Pacaya-Samiria National Reserve within the framework of an institutional agreement between FundAmazonia and the headquaters of the Pacaya-Samiria National Reserve.
 The purpose of its collaboration is to create logistical teams to promote training, investigation, wildife monitoring, as well as to provide technical support for local communities and management groups in the elaboration, implementation and monitoring of wildlife management plans.
 Research expeditions are usually 1 to 2 weeks long, but depending on interests, we may be flexible.
 Typical ongoing research in animals and plants in the Pacaya Samiria National Reserve include such projects as: bird counts, mammal surveys, aquatic research on fish and dolphins, habitat vegetation plots, and night-time wildlife surveys.
 You do not have to be a student or scientist to join.

 Photos below courtesy of FundAmazonia